RareSkills/blog/uniswap-v2-swap-function/uniswap-v2-swap-function.md

 There are two things that can go wrong:

-1. The amountIn is not enforce to be optimal, so the user might overpay for the swap
+1. The amountIn is not enforced to be optimal, so the user might overpay for the swap

 2. AmountOut has no flexibility as it is supplied as a parameter argument.
 If the amountIn turns out to not be sufficient relative to amountOut, the transaction will revert and gas will be wasted.

 These circumstances can happen if someone frontruns a transaction (intentionally or not) and changes the ratio of assets in the pool in an undesirable direction.